Diversity, Equity and Inclusion Initiative

 A new phase of community engagement began in August 2019 with monthly speakers and learning opportunities covering a variety of topics that assist in continued learning and conversations around the three identified areas of opportunity.
 Each month also includes a community conversation on THRIVE Thursday (the third Thursday of the month).

 In addition, 15 leaders from both the public and private sectors participated in an Equity Leadership Institute training through the YMCA Equity Innovation Center.
 This in-depth training worked to increase understanding of self-awareness as related to intercultural relationships, promote a positive work culture that supports equity and inclusion, and allow for effective communication among diverse populations.
-If you are interested in sending a participant from your business or organization to the Equity Leadership Institute, please contact Derrick Jaeger at the Hastings Area YMCA.
+If you are interested in sending a participant from your business or organization to the Equity Leadership Institute or to learn about other experiences to support your equity journey, please contact the Equity Innovation Center.

 Past Events and Conversations